Tuning-free Visual Effect Transfer across Videos: Experiments

 \myparagraph{Image-to-Video Testing.} We construct an evaluation set of unseen image-to-video effects sourced from publicly available LoRA-based visual effect models that were not included in training.
 For each LoRA effect, we generate multiple reference videos from distinct input images, resulting in 28 unique unseen LoRA effects and a total of 56 reference videos for evaluation.

-\myparagraph{Video-to-Video Testing.} We generate a validation set of video-to-video pairs using the pipeline introduced in Section~\ref{sec:v2v_algo}, with novel prompts not seen during training.
-Each resulting pair (reference video, input video) is manually filtered to ensure high perceptual quality.To further test cross-domain generalization, we reuse the unseen LoRA effects from the previous section but replace the input images with novel input videos, producing over 100 test pairs in total.
-Finally, we synthesize an additional set of temporally varying effects using the programmatic procedure from Section~\ref{sec:syth_data_curation}.
-Although these effects share the same families of operations and transitions as those used for training, their sampled hyperparameters are unseen at train time.
+\myparagraph{Video-to-Video Testing.} We generate a validation set of Reference Video Effect + Input Video pairs for our reference effect based video to video task.
+For the first source of data, we reuse the unseen LoRA effects from the previous section as reference effect videos and replace the input images with unseen real input videos to produce the input video pair.
+Secondly, we use our pipeline introduced in Section~\ref{sec:v2v_algo} with novel prompts not seen during training for a portion of the validation dataset.
+Each resulting pair (reference video, input video) generated using our method is manually filtered to ensure high perceptual quality.
+Finally, we synthesize an additional set of temporally varying effects using the programmatic procedure from Section~\ref{sec:syth_data_curation}, but with hyperparameter choices unseen during training.
+We collect over 100 validation instances, and separate the Code-Based Video-to-Video Effects from the Neural Video-to-Video effects when reporting results.